2sic/2sxc-docs/docs-src/pages/net-code/data/coded/content-types.md

 > [!TIP]
 > This section is a work in progress for Coded Data in 2sxc v22.

 ## Background

 Content Type Definitions contain the schema of an entity.
-They are objects which contain basic information such as a global ID, a name, identifier and all the attribute definitions.
+They are objects which contain basic information such as

+1. a unique ID (Guid)
+1. a name
+1. all the field definitions

 Internally every Content-Type-Definition are _assembled_ using various Builders and Assemblers.
 The specs which lead to this assembly are loaded from various sources, including: